mjstrasser/smsc-stub/README.md

 This project implements a partial Short Message Service Centre (SMSC) stub server using the Akka framework.

-It implements the SMSC side of the Short Message Peer to Peer Protocol (SMPP) version 3.4.
+It implements the SMSC side of the [Short Message Peer to Peer Protocol Specification v3.4](http://opensmpp.org/specs/SMPP_v3_4_Issue1_2.pdf).

 ## Currently implemented